progrium/skywatch/README.md

     $ cd my-watcher
     $ skywatch init

-At this point, it will have you authenticate with your Heroku credentials if you haven't already.
-Grab a free account if you don't have one.

-When you run `skywatch init` authenticated it will create some example alerts and checks for you, and deploy a Heroku app.
+It will have you authenticate with your Heroku credentials if you haven't already.
+[Grab a free account if you don't have one.](https://api.heroku.com/signup) When you run `skywatch init` authenticated it will create some example alerts and checks, then deploy an empty watcher to Heroku.
 None of the checks or alerts are enabled by default.
-See everything by just running `skywatch` from the directory:
+See the scripts it set up by just `skywatch` from the
+directory:

     $ skywatch
       Checks for fathomless-crag-3169